Allaire Elder Law

 Estate Planning in Connecticut

-Every person has an estate if they possess an item and should have a say in what happens to their possessions upon their demise.
-That simply means estate planning is essential.
-Actually, anyone who owns a checking or savings account, a vehicle, clothing, personal possessions, life insurance, a home, or any tangible item actually has an estate, regardless of how big or how small it is.
+Every person has an estate if they possess anything, whether it is a checking or savings account, a vehicle, clothing, personal possessions, life insurance, a home, or any tangible item, regardless of how big or how small these assets are.
+Everyone should have a say in what happens to their possessions upon their demise.
+That means estate planning is essential.
 The purpose of estate planning is to outline where these items go when people die as they are unable to take those items with them.
 It’s a fact of life that no one lives forever, so an estate plan should be created immediately by anyone of legal age.

 The Purpose of Estate Planning